Fallow23/Cropppp/README.md

 ## Challenges I ran into

 Although the project was meant to be implementable, I ran into faults trying to get a free .me domain and building the project into a Chrome Extension due to my lack of JavaScript knowledge.
-The only solution I could come up with to solve the problem of submitting the project earlier was to make a UI/UX design.

 ## Accomplishments that I'm proud of

-I'm proud of being able to come up with a grand idea like Tiny Me and finish it up but not too happy with the fact that it isn't usable, yet.
+I'm proud of being able to come up with a grand idea like Tiny Me and finish it up.

 ## What I learned